Dissertation: Are crossover youth a distinct group? Comparing the mental health and substance use needs of crossover youth and delinquent-only youth

 Dissertation: Judges' treatment of the knowing and intelligent requirements for Miranda waivers

-Current Position: Post-doctoral Research Fellow, University of Virginia and the Institute for Law, Psychiatry and Public Policy, Charlottesville, VA.
+Current Position: Fellow in Law and Health Policy, University of Virginia and the Institute for Law, Psychiatry and Public Policy, Charlottesville, VA.

 Melinda Wolbransky, Ph.D., J.D.